 Andrew Raffo Dewar: Bio

-home | bio | music | events | recordings |photography | writings | contact
+home | bio | music | events | recordings |photography | research | contact

 Since 1995, he has been active in the music communities of Minneapolis, New Orleans, the San Francisco Bay Area and New York City, performing his work in North America, Southeast Asia and Europe.

-As a composer, Dewar's pieces have been performed by the Flux Quartet (NYC), Sekar Anu (Indonesia), the Koto Phase ensemble (USA/Japan) and the XYZ composer collective (NYC).
+As a composer, his pieces have been performed by the Flux Quartet (NYC), Sekar Anu (Indonesia), the Koto Phase ensemble (USA/Japan) and the XYZ composer collective (NYC).
 He has received grants from Arts International, Meet The Composer and the Getty Foundation to support his work.

-Copyright © 2004-8 Andrew Raffo Dewar.
+Copyright © 2004-2010 Andrew Raffo Dewar.

 All rights reserved.

-Page last updated September 6, 2008.
+Page last updated May 15th, 2010.